 Removing these before planting helps prevent this problem.

 Overcrowding is another cause.
-If seedlings grow too close, roots compete for space and nutrients.
+If seedlings grow too close together, their roots compete for space and nutrients.
 Thin the plants early to give them enough room.
 Avoid using too much nitrogen fertilizer.

 It promotes leafy growth instead of healthy roots.
 Pests like root-knot nematodes and wireworms also damage carrots, causing deformities.
 Check your soil and use organic pest control methods to keep them away.